Going Live with Your Application

 Note: The PayPal account associated with the application must be a verified Premier or verified Business account.

 - Click Create and Manage Classic API Apps link at the bottom of the page to access the My Applications page.

-(Alternately, you can go directly to the My Applications page by navigating to https://apps.paypal.com.)
+(Alternately, you can go directly to the My Applications page by navigating to the My Apps page on the Developer Portal.)